stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 All of these methods return immediately with the actual work queued for execution in the background.

 The Vulkan API provides several synchronisation mechanisms that can be used by the application, a _semaphore_ is the simplest of these and is used to synchronise operations within or across work queues.
-The class itself is trivial (since semaphores do not have any public functionality):
+The class itself is trivial since semaphores do not have any public functionality:

 ```java
 public class Semaphore extends AbstractVulkanObject {